qfetrow/oregonBigTreeWeb/README.md

 # Functionalities

-Right now the website is barely functional, displaying only information about the 10 latest measures.
-I'm hoping to work on this project daily for the next few weeks.
+Right now the website is limited.
+It supports users selecting a committee and viewing measures that are currently in those committees.